JustAnotherHeroRiding/CS50/Lesson 2 - Arrays/Lesson 2 - Arrays Notes.md

 ### N0 V0w3ls

 - Create a program that will replace all vowels with a letter that looks similar to the word
+- We just loop over the word and check if each char is one of the vowels and the replace them with the number

+### Password
+- We need to check that a password contains all 4 required character types
+- We need a lowercase and uppercase letter, a number and a symbol
+- Using the ctype.h library, we can check if a char is uppercase, lowercase or a digit, and if not then it is a symbol